kanait/gmorph/README.md

 I don't remember its contents because I created this code about 17-18 years ago.

-Now I've succeeded to compile this code on Fedora 24 and ubuntu 15.10.
+Now I've succeeded to compile this code on Visual Studio 2015.
-To compile this code, you have to install the following libraries:
-(by using dnf or apt-get, other required files are automatically installed)

-*Fedora 24

-- motif-devel
-- mesa-libGLw-devel
-- libXpm-devel

-*ubuntu 15.10

-- libmotif-dev
-- libglw-dev

-After installing these libraries, simply

-% make
+Double-click src\OpenGL.sln and then "build the solution", and if successfully finished, you can find \src\Release\gmorph2win.exe .

+In the folder data.v2.0, all examples used in the paper are included.

+You can see 3D morphing animation by the following procedure:

+1. Copy an execution file gmorph2win.exe to a folder including .gmh file.
+2. Execute gmorph2win.exe.
+3. "File" -> "Open" -> "GMH file" then load a .gmh file.
-to create an exacutable file (gmorph2b8).
+4. "Morph" -> "Create PPD" to create an interpolation mesh.
+5. "Display" -> "Interp.
+Mesh"
+6. "Morph" -> "Start Morph" then you can see 3D morphing animation.

+Enjoy!

 4 July, 2016